skellat/skellat.github.io/_pages/about.md

 Currently there is no advertising in our programming.
 This work is not a tax-deductible effort but contributions are accepted to help fuel our growth.
 Contact [Erie Looking Productions](https://erielookingproductions.info) for further details or utilize [PayPal](https://paypal.me/erielooking) to directly contribute.

-This remains an *experimental* offering and although we make our best efforts to provide regular updates there **will** be gaps in programming that cover extended periods.
-We apologize in advance for those gaps.
-Circumstances do get away from us in our very small operation as we end up tending to other matters.
+Even though remains an *experimental* offering it is in suspension due to the present Russia-Ukraine conflict.
+We're focusing on cyber-security concerns at this point and that is eating up a few too many resources.
+We apologize for any difficulties caused.
+We expect to resume operation of this service post-conflict.